markus1189/articles/tag-dont-type.md

 How is this beneficial to solving our problems?

-1. `Tagged t a` makes it clear that the contained data is `a`, noting is hidden.
+1. `Tagged t a` makes it clear that the contained data is `a`, nothing is hidden.
 2. `Tagged t a` cannot introduce layers of indirection implicitly.
 Sure, you can have a `Tagged t (Tagged s a)`, but then it's still clear that your data is `a`, and it's hidden in plain sight behind two tags.